Trapster: Fictional character biography

-To free some Avengers who were trapped in place by an attack by Baron Zemo with Adhesive X, Pete provided the team with a solvent of his own formulation to dissolve it, and was paroled from prison.
+When Baron Zemo trapped the Avengers with Adhesive X, Pete provided them with a solvent of his own formulation to dissolve it and was paroled from prison.
 He adopted a new costume and weaponry, and battled Human Torch and the Thing using new paste types.
 He captured Thing, then Human Torch, but was still defeated.
 Wizard and Pete would eventually team with the criminal Sandman and the Inhuman Medusa as the Frightful Four to battle the Fantastic Four.
-It was shortly after the formation of the Frightful Four that Pete abandoned his old alias and assumed the more intimidating name Trapster (the Spider-Man/Human Torch miniseries depicts the catalyst of the name change to be Spider-Man being unable to stop laughing when Paste-Pot Pete introduced himself).
+It was shortly after the formation of the Frightful Four that Pete abandoned his old alias and assumed the more intimidating name Trapster after Spider-Man found the Paste-Pot Pete name laughable.
 The Frightful Four would clash time and again with the Fantastic Four, often enjoying some measure of success in their efforts.
-Over the years, the membership of the Frightful Four would vary, but the man once known as Paste-Pot Pete would serve in virtually every incarnation in which Wizard served as well, loyal to his longtime boss.
+Over the years, the membership of the Frightful Four would vary, but Trapster served in virtually every incarnation in which Wizard served as well, loyal to his longtime boss.

 He changed his nom de crime to the Trapster and appeared with new weaponry in Fantastic Four #38, with the second appearance of the Frightful Four, in an attempt to make himself sound more formidable.
 In this encounter, the Frightful Four was able to defeat the Fantastic Four.
 Over the years, a running gag in Marvel Comics involved heroes and villains alike reminding Trapster of his earlier name of "Paste-Pot Pete" — which would inevitably send him flying into a rage.
-A chance encounter with Balder once prevented the Frightful Four's takeover of Fantastic Four headquarters.
-With the Frightful Four, he soon battled the Fantastic Four again, and then battled Daredevil.
-He was hired by the Red Skull to acquire information from Sharon Carter, and battled Captain America.
-Alongside Wizard and Sandman, he later battled Medusa.
-Together with Wizard, Sandman, and Medusa as the Frightful Four again, they once again battled the Fantastic Four.